California Energy Maps

 refer to the Title 24 Standards or

 The numbers used in the climate zone map don't have a title or legend.
-The California climate zones shown in this map are not the same as what we commonly call an area like desert or alpine climate.
+The California climate zones shown in this map are not the same as what we commonly call climate areas such as "desert" or "alpine" climates.
 The climate zones are based on energy use, temperature, weather and other factors.
-They are bascially a geographic area that has similar climatic characteristics.

-Our Title 24 energy efficiency standards explains it this way in the glossary section:
+This is explained in the Title 24 energy efficiency standards glossary section: